-Today we're announcing the release of our new Kubernetes experience to connect Kubernetes application and cluster performance data in a single user interface within application performance monitoring (APM) in New Relic One.
-This new experience helps you identify and resolve problems within Kubernetes clusters and their associated applications, so you can debug faster and scale infrastructure resources as required.
+We’ve updated our Kubernetes experience to add support for multi-cluster Kubernetes workloads.
+You can connect Kubernetes application and cluster performance data in a single user interface in New Relic application performance monitoring (APM).
+By doing so, you can identify and resolve problems within Kubernetes clusters and their associated workloads, helping you debug faster and scale infrastructure resources as required.

 Why developers need to understand cluster performance

 Kubernetes has blurred the lines between application and infrastructure.
-If you are a developer, your primary focus is on the application and not the cluster's performance, but the cluster's underlying components can have a direct effect on how well your application performs.
+If you’re a developer, your primary focus is on the application and not the cluster's performance but the cluster's underlying components can have a direct impact on how well your application performs.

-Most monitoring tools would silo application data from infrastructure signals.
+Most monitoring tools silo application data from infrastructure signals.
 That doesn’t work in Kubernetes environments.
-This new experience integrates these areas so you can easily understand how K8s infrastructure affects your apps.
+Our new experience integrates these areas so you can easily understand how Kubernetes infrastructure affects your apps.
 These UI changes make it easier to view the entire landscape of your telemetry data and work together across teams.

 Correlate performance between apps and clusters

-Whether you’re troubleshooting or optimizing performance, the ability to identify all the underlying components and see how they’re performing is critical.
-Our new APM-Kubernetes experience helps you determine how cluster performance impacts your applications.
+Whether you’re troubleshooting or optimizing performance, the ability to identify all the underlying components and see how they’re performing is critical, especially if you’re deploying workloads with multiple clusters.
+With our new Kubernetes experience in application performance monitoring, you can understand how cluster performance impacts your applications.
 Because we link the metadata of all of your entities, you’ll see the workloads, deployments, daemonsets, pods, and hosts that your clusters are linked to.

-For example, when latency exceeds acceptable limits, you may find that memory utilization is too high and pods are getting killed when they are out of memory (OOM) due to insufficient cluster resources.
-You’ll see this behavior in the pods and containers summary as well as in the activity stream.
+For example, when latency exceeds acceptable limits, you might find that memory utilization is too high and pods are being killed because they are out of memory (OOMKilled) due to insufficient cluster resources.
+With our new UI changes, you’ll see this behavior in the pods and containers summary as well as in the activity stream.

 The activity stream helps you understand the relationship between your cluster’s performance and cluster events.
 As apps are deployed, these important events help you understand how they interrelate to cluster performance, and ultimately, application performance.
 Additionally, we provide the opportunity for you to filter events so that when problems arise, you can focus on what matters most.